petersalomonsen/javascriptmusic/wasmaudioworklet/README.md

 [AudioWorklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet) is used for playing music on the web with low latency, and this is currently only supported for the Chrome web browser.
 I've written a [polyfill](audioworkletpolyfill.js) for being able to play in other browsers, but you don't get the low latency.

-Go to https://petersalomonsen.com for resources like articles and videos.
-Also there are examples to study in the [synth1/songs](synth1/songs) folder, and there are also my [gists](https://gist.github.com/petersalomonsen).
+Go to https://petersalomonsen.com for resources like articles, videos and examples.
+Also there are  my [gists](https://gist.github.com/petersalomonsen).
 You can easily load music from a gist by referencing to it in the URL, e.g.:

 https://petersalomonsen.com/webassemblymusic/livecodev2/?gist=a74d2d036b3ecaa01af4e0f6d03ae7c4